l-aldarondo/School_District_Analysis/README.md

 ## Background

-The chieft Data Scientist for a school district is preparing an all standarized test analysis to provide insight in performance trend and patterns.
-We were asked to help "The Chief Data Scientist" analyze data on student fundings and standarized test using Python.
+The chief Data Scientist for a school district is preparing an all standardized test analysis to provide insight in performance trends and patterns.
+We were asked to help "The Chief Data Scientist" analyze data on student fundings and standardized tests using Python.

 ## Project Overview

 The school board has notified that the students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.

-We have been ask to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
-Once we’ve replaced the math and reading scores, then to repeat the school district analysis and write up a report to describe how these changes affected the overall analysis.
+We have been asked to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
+Once we’ve replaced the math and reading scores, we need to repeat the school district analysis and write up a report to describe how these changes affected the overall analysis.

 ## Resources